 The resort restaurant is located beyond a terrace that invites pleasant breezes.
 Guests are seated at either standard tables or Japanese-style floor-level tables with a sunken space for lowering one's legs, or in private booths that can accommodate up to twelve.
 The restaurant's contemporary design, high ceilings, and views of the water garden make it the perfect setting for a truly memorable meal.

-This kaiseki meal is prepared with locally sourced ingredients.
+This kaiseki meal is prepared with ingredients often found in Taiwanese cuisine.
 Each dish represents a unique fusion of Taiwanese flavors, Japanese culinary techniques, and traditional Japanese dishware--an experience exclusive to HOSHINOYA Guguan.